Skip to main content.

 The schedule gives participants time to explore the scenic Mid-Hudson Valley and take advantage of lovely walking paths and Bard’s recreational facilities, including the Stevenson Athletic Center swimming pool, tennis and squash courts, and fitness center.
 The Bard SummerScape festival showcases an extraordinary program of performing arts and an international roster of acclaimed artists.
 For more information and to reserve tickets, visit fishercenter.bard.edu/summerscape.

 Workshop descriptions below.
-Registration will open in early 2024.

-Click to read descriptions
+Click to read descriptions of our 2025 workshops

-Writing & Thinking
+Writing and Thinking

 This foundational workshop introduces participants to IWT’s writing-based teaching practices, while giving participants an opportunity to reflect on how they approach their own writing and how they teach writing.
 The goal of the work is to create, nurture, and sustain a writing-based classroom.
 Sessions focus on writing practices, engagement with texts, revision strategies, and developing learning communities in the classroom.
 The workshop is purposely communal and collaborative: teachers read and write together, exchange ideas, and respond to one another’s work.
 Through these activities, teachers become more aware of the scaffolding behind the composing process and better perceive the roots of their students’ struggles to produce expressive and engaged writing.
 Together, we discover how writing generates equity, community, and responsibility within a classroom.
 Teachers of all subjects who want to understand how shared writing practices can generate rich thinking and learning are invited to participate.